 Reinsurance is the method used by title insurance companies to spread the risk of loss to more than one company.

-In practice, this means that when an underwriter issues a title insurance policy on any single risk which exceeds the company's retention limits (self-imposed, state law imposed, or customer imposed), the issuing underwriter (know as the "Ceder") will then secure (purchase) from some other title insurance companies (known as "Reinsurers"), for consideration, a written agreement of indemnity (known as the "Reinsurance Agreement") covering a portion of the insurance risks.
+In practice, this means that when an underwriter issues a title insurance policy on any single risk which exceeds the company's retention limits (self-imposed, state law imposed, or customer imposed), the issuing underwriter (known as the "Ceder") will then secure (purchase) from some other title insurance companies (known as "Reinsurers"), for consideration, a written agreement of indemnity (known as the "Reinsurance Agreement") covering a portion of the insurance risks.
 In the case of extremely large policies, companies will accept risk at different levels - primary, secondary, tertiary, etc. This means that one company will have the primary risk and be solely responsible up to that amount.
 Then the reinsurer(s) will have sole liability for the amount accepted over the primary risk up to a certain amount.
 The company ceding the risk may accept additional risk at the secondary or tertiary level along with the reinsurers.

-Reinsurance is effected either through a "reinsurance treaty" or through a "facultative reinsurance".
+Reinsurance is effected either through a "reinsurance treaty" or through "facultative reinsurance".

 A reinsurance treaty is accomplished through the execution of a single master contract which automatically affects all policies of the originating company and one or more identified reinsurers.
 The period of time, the terms and provisions whereby reinsurance is effected are basically matters of contract between the "ceders" and "reinsurers".

 Facultative reinsurance is effectuated on a case by case basis.
 This type of reinsurance is generally engaged in by companies which are of such a size that they ordinarily do not require reinsurance on a regular basis to make their policies acceptable in the market place.
 This reinsurance is negotiated on a case by case basis effected by means of a specific agreement on each risk.